 - March 21st - user B performs starting event

 - March 22nd - user A performs return event

 For user A, March 20th is Day 0, March 21st is Day 1, and March 22nd is Day 2; therefore, user A would be included in each day's denominator (Day 0 to Day 2).
-User B, however, fired the starting event on March 21st (Day 0) and didn't fire any other events.
+User B, however, triggered the starting event on March 21st (Day 0) and didn't trigger any other events.
 User B would only be counted in the Day 0 denominator for the specified timeframe.